bartolsthoorn/NVDSP/README.md

  - (float) getClippingSample:(float *)data numFrames:(UInt32)numFrames numChannels:(UInt32)numChannels;
 ```

+### Example project
+See `/Examples/NVDSPExample` for a simple iOS XCodeProject example.

 ### A thing to note:
 The NVDSP class is written in C++, so the classes that use it will have to be Objective-C++.
 Change all the files that use NVDSP from MyClass.m to MyClass.mm.